tanvir-git/odoo-documentation/content/applications/services/helpdesk/timesheet_and_invoice/invoice_time.rst

 .. image:: invoice_time/sell_track_hours.png
    :align: center
    :alt: View of a helpdesk team settings page emphasizing the timesheet on ticket and time
-         reinvoicing features in Odoo Helpdesk
+         reinvoicing features in CoquiAPPs Helpdesk

 Step 2: Set up a service
 ------------------------